top of page

 At one point, Mangione appeared visibly wary of the growing police presence.
 “I don’t know what you guys are up to,” he said in the recording.
 Later, after roughly a dozen officers had converged on the restaurant, Mangione asked: “Can I ask why there’s so many cops here?”

-Video shown Thursday also captured Mangione repeatedly signaling reluctance to speak with officers before eventually being read his rights and arrested on forgery charges connected to the fake identification.
+The footage shown Thursday also captured Mangione repeatedly signaling reluctance to speak with officers before eventually being read his rights and arrested on forgery charges connected to the fake identification.

-Defense attorneys argued the statements and evidence recovered afterward — including a handgun, notebook, and personal writings allegedly found inside Mangione’s backpack — should be excluded from trial because officers questioned him before reading Miranda warnings and searched the bag without a warrant.
+Defense attorneys argued the statements and evidence recovered afterward, including a handgun, notebook, and personal writings allegedly found inside Mangione’s backpack, should be excluded from trial because officers questioned him before reading Miranda warnings and searched the bag without a warrant.

 A significant point of tension Thursday centered on transparency surrounding evidence presented in court.
 Earlier in the week, Justice Gregory Carro sealed exhibits shown during testimony, prompting objections from members of the press.
 By Thursday morning, however, the court indicated that certain approved materials would be released publicly through the Manhattan District Attorney’s office.